Papiss Cissé: 2011–12 season

 On 21 January 2012, Cissé signed for Newcastle United on a five-and-a-half-year deal for an estimated fee in the region of £9.3 million, linking up with fellow Senegal striker Demba Ba in the process.
 He was subsequently handed the number 9 shirt, formerly worn by Newcastle legend Alan Shearer.
 On 5 February, Cissé made his debut for Newcastle in the 2–1 league win against Aston Villa at St James' Park.
 He replaced the injured Leon Best in the 14th minute before scoring the winning goal in the 71st minute with a breath-taking volley, chesting it before volleying with his left into the top left corner of the net.
 On 11 February, he made his first start for the club in the 5–0 away league defeat against Tottenham Hotspur at White Hart Lane.
 On 25 February, he scored in the sixth minute in a 2–2 home draw against Wolverhampton Wanderers.
 On 25 March, he scored two first-half goals in Newcastle's 1–3 league victory against West Bromwich Albion at The Hawthorns, but he was denied a hat-trick early in the second half by a save by West Brom goalkeeper Ben Foster.
 Cissé's brace against West Brom made him the quickest player since Les Ferdinand to hit the five-goal mark for Newcastle.

 Cissé scored his sixth and seventh goals, against Liverpool, in a 2–0 home win.
 He scored a third consecutive brace at Liberty Stadium in a 2–0 away win against Swansea City on 6 April, bringing his tally to nine goals in eight matches.
 This made him Newcastle's most prolific goals per-game goalscorer of all-time, ahead of Hughie Gallacher.
 On 9 April, he scored his tenth goal in nine matches for Newcastle against Bolton Wanderers in a 2–0 home win.
 On 21 April, Cissé scored his 11th goal in ten matches during a 3–0 win against Stoke City.
-He then managed to score his 12th and 13th Premier League goals in a 2–0 win against Chelsea at Stamford Bridge on 2 May 2012, the second of which he curled the ball with the outside of his foot from 37 yards out.
+He then managed to score his 12th and 13th Premier League goals in a 2–0 win against Chelsea at Stamford Bridge on 2 May 2012, the second of which he curled the ball with the outside of his foot from 37 yards out, which looped over goalkeeper Petr Cech.
 Cissé described the goal as the best of his career, and was subsequently chosen as the BBC's Goal of the Season.
 At the end of his first half season with Newcastle, he was known for his consistent goalscoring, with astonishing goals firing the North East club into a fifth place spot in the table.